Frequently Asked Questions and Answers

 Q: How did this project, which has a significant impact on so many residents and businesses, get approved without going through the City Council or a city-wide vote?

 A: Because this is not a city-wide issue, a vote by the public is not required.
 Also, because San Diego has a strong mayor form of government, Mayor Faulconer may sidestep a City Council vote.
-Votes taken by the North Park Planning Committee and North Park Main Street board members (who appear to have been greatly influenced by bicycle advocates) were only recommendations to Council member Chris Ward’s office, who then forwarded them to the Mayor.
+Votes taken by the North Park Planning Committee and North Park Main Street board members (who appear to have been greatly influenced by bicycle advocates) were recommendations to Council member Chris Ward’s office, who then forwarded them to the Mayor.

 Q: What can I do to oppose the 30th Street Bike Lane Plan?